 The exact amount of funding is determined by the German Academic Exchange Service (DAAD) for the whole of Germany.
 It may vary from one year to the next and also depends on the host country and the exchange agreements that FAU has entered into with its partners.

-The stated funding periods do not necessarily correspond to the academic calendar.
+The funding periods stated below do not necessarily correspond to the academic calendar.
 The specific period of funding is determined during the application process.

-For funding period 2024 and 2025, Erasmus+ funding included the following mobility grants in addition to the waiver of tuition fees at the host university:
+For funding period 2024 and 2025, Erasmus+ funding included the following mobility grants in addition to the waiver of tuition fees at the host university, divided into country groups:

 | Program region | Studying with Erasmus+ | Erasmus+ traineeship | Erasmus+ short-term mobility (BIP) |